 Student account refunds are processed multiple times per week throughout the semester.
 The fastest way to receive these funds is to sign up for direct deposit.
 Students that enroll in direct deposit will have their refund deposited in to their personal bank account automatically and the possibility of the check being lost or stolen is eliminated.
 For students that do not enroll in Direct Deposit, a paper check will be issued and mailed to the HOME address listed in Campus Connection.
 Please log in to Campus Connection periodically and confirm that your address is up to date.
 Paper checks are not available for in-person pick up.

-Spring 2023 Student Refund Distribution Schedule
+Fall 2023 Student Refund Distribution Schedule

 Financial Aid Funds Applied to NDSU Account Balances